Geometric phases in discrete dynamical systems: Abstract

 \section{Abstract}

-In order to extend the concept of geometric phase to discrete dynamics, we investigate its presence in discrete adiabatically-rotated rotators.
+In order to study the behaviour of discrete dynamical systems under adiabatic cyclic variations of their parameters, we consider discrete versions of adiabatically-rotated rotators.
+Paralleling the studies in continuous systems, we generalize the concept of geometric phase to discrete dynamics and investigate its presence in these rotators.
 For the rotated sine circle map, we demonstrate an analytical relationship between the geometric phase and the rotation number of the system.
 For the discrete version of the rotated rotator considered by Berry, the rotated standard map, we further explore this connection as well as the role of the geometric phase at the onset of chaos.
-Further into the chaotic regime, we show that the geometric phase is also related to the diffusive behavior of the dynamical variables and the Lyapunov exponent.
+Further into the chaotic regime, we show that the geometric phase is also related to the diffusive behaviour of the dynamical variables and the Lyapunov exponent.